 In treating prostate cancer patients, our urologists also work closely with other specialists at the Alvin J. Siteman Cancer Center at Washington University School of Medicine in St. Louis and Barnes-Jewish Hospital.

 Washington University urologists perform robotic-assisted laparoscopic radical prostatectomy at Barnes-Jewish Hospital and Barnes-Jewish West County Hospital.
-For patient appointments, call (314) 362-8200.
+For patient appointments, click on the button below or call (314) 362-8200.

 More information on prostate cancer treatment at Siteman Cancer Center.